|29th November 2020|

 My clinical experience includes work in the NHS (Maudsley Hospital), private therapy centres, care homes, children’s centres, as well as film and acting schools.
 As a practitioner who is extremely interested in cultural diversity in modern societies, I have been leading workshops for colleagues on how therapists can work with clients from minority backgrounds, whether ethnic, sexual or physical.
-I have co-founded Open Wings, a community interest company for the promotion of arts therapies in deprived communities and with ethnic minority groups.
+I have co-founded Open Wings, a community interest company for the promotion of arts therapies in deprived communities.

-I have also worked as a clinical researcher with the Psychology Department of the University of Heidelberg in Germany and the University of Athens in Greece.
+I have also worked as a clinical researcher with the Psychology Departments of the University of Heidelberg in Germany and the University of Athens in Greece.

-I also serve on the steering group of Psychotherapists and Counsellors for Social Responsibility, and on the editorial boards of the international journals 'Self and Society' and 'Body, Movement and Dance in Psychotherapy'.
+My work includes leading the clinical community and outreach projects of Stillpoint Spaces London, an international community of counsellors and psychotherapists with a special focus on in depth psychotherapy outside the consulting room.
+I have also served on the steering group of Psychotherapists and Counsellors for Social Responsibility, and on the editorial boards of the international journals 'Self and Society' and 'Body, Movement and Dance in Psychotherapy'.

 I am not theoretically rigid and deliberately use a range of models, including the person-centred and psychodynamic approaches.
 I believe that there is a special kind of 'equality' in the therapy relationship so I am not authoritarian or dogmatic.
 My focus is on helping clients to develop their interpersonal skills, sense of inner balance, and positive self-image.